LHNCBC/ctb/README.md

     bin/prepumls.sh 2016AA

+Note: When using the GITHUB release, the name and path the standalone jar will vary based on version in the project.clj file and the version of Leiningen used, the CLASSPATH variable in the script bin/prepumls.sh must be modified to match the current location of the standalone jar (or uberjar).

 ### Update the system configuration file

-There should be a file called ctb.properties in the "config" directory.
+There should be a file called ctb.properties in the `config` directory.
 In ctb.properties change:

     ctb.ivf.dataroot: ...